Skip to contents

 • predictors: character vector of names of the predictor variables used.

-• rsquare: the rsquare value of the regression model.
+• rsquare: the rsquare value of the regression model (multiple regression only).

 • result: the final output of the importance metrics (sorted by Rescaled.RelWeight in descending order by default).